808vita/my-app--Lives-spaces/README.md

 This app was built on React and uses hooks for state management. (frontend) Uses placeholder data from pageData.js.

 Initial Load :
 All card data are loaded and "Most Popular" button will be highlighted.
-UseState is used to setting initial state.
+UseState is used for setting initial state.
-Buttons are also loaded using data from pageData.
+Buttons realted data are also loaded from pageData.

-Filtered view: Data is filtered based on Header buttons click and resets the state which results to renders.
+Filtered view: Data is filtered based on Header button clicks and resets the state which renders the component.
 Highlighted button would also change based on the button click.

-Displays Larger Imgae: after a card is clicked the respective image will be displayed in a new component and can closed by clicking the big image itself.
-This was possible thanks to useState; holding a state object which is then for conditionally rendering the component.
+Displays Larger Image: after a card is clicked the respective image will be displayed in a new component and can be closed by clicking the image itself.
+This was possible thanks to useState; holding a state object which is then used for conditionally rendering the component.

-Scroll: auto scroll will take place when a card is clicked and this scrollview to the big sized image.
+Scroll: auto scroll will take place when a card is clicked and this scrollview is to the bigger sized image component.

 Animation: css animation using transform and box-shadows.